8/9/2024

 Moderator

 Thanks, Doug.
-The next question is from Christian Scro of Eight Capital.
+The next question is from Christian Skrow of Eighth Capital.
 Christian, your line is open.

 speaker

 Hi, good morning.
-I wanted to ask one follow-on question on med currents.
-Just the extent to which you think you'll integrate it into the platform, bring it under the vital hub umbrella and then push some of the cross seller or some of the penetration in the UK all under one suite or with the earn out structure and other considerations, are you comfortable letting med currents run independently for the next little while?
-Just my question is what's your strategy to either to wrap it all in or let the assets kind of grow on its own?
+I wanted to ask one follow-on question on MedCurrent.
+Just the extent to which you think that you'll integrate it into the platform, you know, bring it under the Vital Hub umbrella and then, you know, push some of the cross-seller or some of the penetration in the UK, you know, all under one suite, or, you know, with the earn-out structure and other considerations, are you comfortable letting you know, MedCurrents run independently for the next little while.
+Just I guess my question is what's your strategy to either to wrap it all in or let the assets kind of grow on its own?

 speaker